 (1950) A movie-camera-shaped submini with a 45mm (f6.3-16), fixed-focus lens.
 It has a single-speed shutter (1/50) and a pop-up viewfinder on the top.
 It uses a special, double-lobed cassette that takes a 12.5 inch strip of film and creates fourteen 10x15mm images.
 The camera format was designed for double perforated film, but the cmera works perfectly well with single perf or unperforated film, too.

-(1949) Movie-camera-shaped submini with f6.3-11.0 lens.
-Pop-up viewfinder.
-Anastigmat fixed-focus lens and a fixed shutter speed of 1/50 second.
+(1949) Looking like a miniature 16mm movie camera, it has a f6.3-11.0 lens with a pop-up viewfinder.
+The anastigmat fixed-focus lens works with a fixed shutter speed of 1/50 second.
 It takes a film magazine containing 16mm single perforated film to make 14 exposures per magazine.
 It has flash synch, and a single-swipe film-advancing lever on the side of the camera like the Mamiya RB67.
-Poor-quality lens and pictures.
+Poor-quality lens and pictures -- but maybe that's what you are looking for.

 see Taiyokoki Viscawide 16